microsoft/teams-ai/js/samples/05.authentication/c.oauth-messageExtension/README.md

-# OAuth Bot
+# Teams Message Extension SSO Bot

-This sample shows how to incorporate a basic conversational SSO flow into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.
+This sample shows how to incorporate a basic conversational flow into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.

 This sample requires creating an OAuth Connection in Azure Bot Service, which provides a token store to store the token after sign-in.